BillPotato/honors_inventory/README.md

 npm start
 ```

-The backend server will run on `http://localhost:<env.PORT>`, with default PORT being 3000.
+The backend server will run on `http://localhost:<env.PORT>`, with the default PORT being 3000.

 ### Add sample data
 ```bash